nickstanley574/nickstanley574.github.io/resume.md

 * Perform security assessments and implement remediations.
 * Created auto auditing scripts that searched for orphaned resources on AWS accounts.
 * Many hats: tools developer, automation engineer, cloud architect ... the list goes on.
-* Developed PowerShell scripts for Windows automation (a necessary evil).
+* Developed PowerShell scripts for Windows automation.
+* Developed scripts using the boto3 Python library to automate tasks and procedures.

 ## Discovery Education 🌎

 Discovery Education provides digital curriculum resources for classrooms worldwide with digital textbooks,multimedia content, and a professional development community.

-### Software Engineer | Systems & Operations
-#### Aug 2016 - Jun 2019
+{% include resume-position.html
+  title="Systems/DevOps Engineer"
+  date="2016 - 2019"
+%}

-Project Lead on configuration management software upgrades, monitoring and alerting platform migration and development of deployment system.
-Worked in and promoted a Open-Source first solutions culture using open source over third-party vendor build solutions.
+* Project Lead on configuration management software upgrades, monitoring and alerting platform migration and development of deployment system.
+* Worked in and promoted a opensource first solutions culture using open source over third-party vendor build solutions.
 * Part of team that created a AWS Disaster recovery POC using Terraform, EC2, RDS and Puppet.
 * Managed Puppet infrastructure through major version upgrades.
 * Deployed Nagios, Puppet and Elasticsearch on OpenStack using Heat.